Privacy Leakage via Output Label Space and Differentially Private Continual Learning: Related Work

-\paragraph{Continual Learning} Approaches to mitigate catastrophic forgetting in learning from a stream of tasks include replying stored examples~\cite{chaudhry2019tiny}, using regularisation techniques~\cite{li2017learning}, and expanding networks~\cite{yoon2018lifelong}.
-Recently, to facilitate generalisation to new tasks, pre-trained models in CL settings have been combined with replay~\cite{ostapenko2022continual}, prompt tuning~\cite{wang2022dualprompt,Wang22LearningtoPrompt}, prototype classifiers~\cite{Jason22ASimpleBaseline,mcdonnell2023ranpac}, and expandable PEFT adapters~\cite{zhao2024safe,zhou2024expandable,zhou2024revisiting}.
-In this work, we propose DP-variants of prototype classifiers and expandable adapters with pre-trained models to enhance the utility and mitigate forgetting with DP.
-We experiment in both the standard class-incremental learning setting without task labels~\cite{Ven22ThreeTypes}, as well as in blurry task boundary settings~\cite{aljundi2019gradient,Koh2022IBlurry,Moon2023SIBlurry}.
+\paragraph{Continual Learning} Pre-trained models in CL settings have been combined with replay~\citep{ostapenko2022continual}, prompt tuning~\citep{wang2022dualprompt,Wang22LearningtoPrompt}, prototype classifiers~\citep{Jason22ASimpleBaseline,mcdonnell2023ranpac}, and expandable Parameter-Efficient Fine-Tuning (PEFT) adapters~\citep{zhao2024safe,zhou2024expandable,zhou2024revisiting}.
+We propose DP-variants of prototype classifiers and expandable adapters with pre-trained models to enhance the utility and mitigate forgetting with DP.
+We experiment in both the standard class-incremental learning setting without task labels~\citep{Ven22ThreeTypes}, as well as in blurry task boundary settings~\citep{aljundi2019gradient,Koh2022IBlurry,Moon2023SIBlurry}.